-^{7.} The Venezuelan income per capita by 1950 was estimated by Bello, Blyde, and Restuccia (2011) to be 66 that of the United States.
-Taking into account that it widened 55.9 over the next 58 years, the resulting Venezuelan income per capita would be 29 of that of the United States by 2008.
-This figure is consistent with the one reported by Penn World Tables (26) and the World Bank (28) for that year.
+$^{5}$ The Venezuelan income per capita by 1950 was estimated by Bello, Blyde and Restuccia (2011) to be 66% that of the United States.
+Taking into account that it widened 56% over the next fifty eight years, yields a Venezuelan income per capita of 29% relative to that of the United States by 2008.
+This is a figure consistent with the one reported by Penn World Tables (26%) and the World Bank (28%) for 2008.

-done this exercise using workers, total hours, and hours per worker as a proxy for the labor input.8 While these methods portray growth evolution from different perspectives, they yield very similar average total factor productivity and almost identical total factor productivity shocks.
+A growth accounting exercise helps in identifying the sources behind the dismal differences in growth performance in these periods.
+We have done this exercise using workers, total hours, and hours per worker as a proxy for the labor input.
+While these methods portray growth evolution from different perspectives, they yield very similar average total factor productivity and almost identical total factor productivity shocks.

 As we can see from Figure 2, total factor productivity accounts for most of the income gap between the United States and Venezuela.
-Assuming again that both countries started at the same level, by 2008 the difference in income based solely on differential total factor productivity would have been 48.
-These results are in line with those reported for both countries by Cole et al. (2005) in their study of Latin America and also with those estimated by Calcavanti et al. (2012) for Venezuela.
+Assuming again that both countries started at same level, by 2008 the difference in income based solely in differential total factor productivity would have been 48%.
+These results are in line with those reported for both countries by Cole, Ohanian, Riascos and Schmitz (2005) in their study of Latin America; and also with those estimated by Calcavanti, de Abreu and Veloso (2012) for Venezuela.